vishvAsa/kAvyam/laxyam/padyam/vIra-kathAH/madhurA-vijayam/raw/canto_8.md

 Let the world know you
 as the incarnation of the god himself!’[^2]
 16

+[^2]: Kṛṣṇa killed his tyrant uncle Kaṃsa in another city called Madhurā (now Mathura) in northern India; Balarāma was his elder brother and constant companion.

 </details>

 <p class="it">
 Again the end of this canto, and the beginning and end of the final canto, are lost.
 </p>

-[^1]: Due to the loss of several verses in the manuscript, it is not clear who this female messenger is.
-[^2]: Kṛṣṇa killed his tyrant uncle Kaṃsa in another city called Madhurā (now Mathura) in northern India; Balarāma was his elder brother and constant companion.